Policies & Procedures Manual

 4. The original form should be forwarded to the FM Accounting Section.
 The manager of the originating section should retain a copy of the form.

 5. Surplus property does not take certain items like refrigerators and freezers.
 The surplus property website has more details about the disposal process.

 Disposal of Surplus Equipment Form - http://univserv.unm.edu/docs/SurplusDispForm.pdfAuthor: J. A. Zumwalt Approved By: J. A. Zumwalt

 To ensure that employees have the proper tools to safely and efficiently perform their assigned duties.

-The Physical Plant Department (PPD) provides some employees with individual tools.
+Facilities Management (FM) provides some employees with individual tools.
 The specific tools will vary depending on the employee’s job description and will be determined by the section manager or supervisor to meet specific needs of the section.
-PPD will not provide individual tools for automotive technicians.
+FM will not provide individual tools for automotive technicians.
 Automotive technicians, at the time of hiring, will be required to have a personal tool kit, as is the standard of their trade.